 If your experience of abuse/traumatic experiences occurred over a period of years and you have been living with the impacts for a long time, you will likely need a longer-term trauma-informed therapeutic process.
 If the abuse happened within your family you have likely developed some ways of coping both within yourself and your relationships that are no longer working for you.
 Self-harm, addiction and failed relationships may be all to familiar to you.
 It is not possible to learn to self-soothe and regulate feelings in an abusive home.
 You may have Fibromyalgia or Irritable Bowel Syndrome due to feeling stressed and agitated most of the time.
 So learning to self-soothe and cope in healthy ways is an important part of healing.

-- Build our bond so you can trust me and know I will be there.
+- Build our bond so you can trust the process and know your therapist will be there.
 Create safe spaces both together in session and within your life and spirit that you can use to self-soothe.

 - Grounding techniques taught and individualized to work in your life and help you when you are dissociating, feeling agitated etc.